onshape-public/go-client/onshape/docs/BTSingleAssemblyReferenceDisplayData1557.md

 NewBTSingleAssemblyReferenceDisplayData1557WithDefaults instantiates a new BTSingleAssemblyReferenceDisplayData1557 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAssemblyDisplayData

-`func (o *BTSingleAssemblyReferenceDisplayData1557) GetAssemblyDisplayData() BTRootAssemblyDisplayData96`

-GetAssemblyDisplayData returns the AssemblyDisplayData field if non-nil, zero value otherwise.

-### GetAssemblyDisplayDataOk

-`func (o *BTSingleAssemblyReferenceDisplayData1557) GetAssemblyDisplayDataOk() (*BTRootAssemblyDisplayData96, bool)`

-GetAssemblyDisplayDataOk returns a tuple with the AssemblyDisplayData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAssemblyDisplayData

-`func (o *BTSingleAssemblyReferenceDisplayData1557) SetAssemblyDisplayData(v BTRootAssemblyDisplayData96)`

-SetAssemblyDisplayData sets AssemblyDisplayData field to given value.

-### HasAssemblyDisplayData

-`func (o *BTSingleAssemblyReferenceDisplayData1557) HasAssemblyDisplayData() bool`

-HasAssemblyDisplayData returns a boolean if a field has been set.

 ### GetBtType